WordPress Vulnerability Database API

 Data Sources

-The current list of data sources is:
+The current list of public data sources is:

 CVSS